revilowaldow/BITC/Sessions/2023/11 19 - Session 12.md

-Daryl is recapping this session
+I am recapping this session

 [[Virtelle The Silver Blade]]